Sir-Thom/Magic-eye/README.md

 ## Installation
 ```
 git clone https://github.com/Thomas-Toulouse/CamViewerRtsp.git
+cd CamIp
+chmod +x install.sh
+./install.sh
 ```
 # How to use
-go to the application folder and execute this command
+open a terminal and execute this command
 ```
-python main.py
+camip
 ```
+or you can just click the icon your desktop